 A book ghostwriter does not take your idea and disappear.
 The ghostwriting process is collaborative from the start.

-That process works because spoken language carries clues to your voice and tone.
+That process works because spoken and client-facing language carries clues to your voice and tone.
 Your stories have rhythm.
 Your favorite phrases repeat.
 Even your side comments during an interview can become the strongest moments on the page.
 I listen to all of it.

 For more on this topic, check out my article How Book Ghostwriting Works.